class SchemaSanitizer:

 logger.warning(

-f"Resource '{resource.resource_name}' does not have a root ActorWrapper. "
+f"Resource '{resource.name}' does not have a root ActorWrapper. "

 f"Skipping field index mapping updates."